 Vine Varieties – Vine and Wine Culture of Bulgaria

-Rubin is a red variety, selected in Bulgaria.
-This cross-variety between Nebbiolo and Syrah is a used for producing dessert and table wines.
-Rubin wines have a ruby color and typical aroma of berries.
+Next comes Rubin.
+It is a red variety, also a local original Bulgarian selection.
+This cross-variety between Nebbiolo and Syrah is used for producing dessert and table wines.
+As a result, Rubin wines have a ruby color and typical aroma of berries.
 Often blended with Mavrud to create a 100% Bulgarian blend.

 Broad Leaved Melnik Vines